kbroman/hipsteR/index.md

 I just searched through the `NEWS` files (mentioned above) and wrote down some of the functions that were new since 2002.
+Some of these are even older than that.

 `which.min`, `which.max`